RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 • clone(): It is used to create a duplicate copy of the Set.

-• contains(setElement): It is helpful in Returning true value if the Set contains the specified element.
+• contains(setElement): It is helpful in Returning the true value if the Set contains the specified element.

 • containsAll(listToCompare): It helps in returning true value if the Set contains all of the elements in the specified list.
-The list must be of the same type as the Set that calls the method.
+The list to set must be the same type as the Set that calls the method.

-• containsAll(setToCompare): It helps in returning true value if the Set contains all of the elements in the specified Set.
-The specified Set must be of the same type as the original Set that calls the method.
+• containsAll(setToCompare): It helps return the true value if the Set contains all of the elements in the specified Set.
+The specified Set must be the same type as the original Set that calls the method.

-• hashCode(): It helps in returning the hashcode corresponding to this Set and its contents.
+• hashCode(): It helps return the hashcode corresponding to this Set and its contents.

-• isEmpty(): It helps in returning true value if the Set has zero elements.
+• isEmpty(): It helps in returning the true value if the Set has zero elements.

 • remove(setElement): It helps in removing the specified element from the Set if it is present.